couchbase-examples/couchbase-tutorials/tutorial/markdown/scala/webservers.md

 sbt run
 ```

-> Note: When using Option 2: Couchbase Server, then Couchbase Server 7 must be installed and running on localhost (http://127.0.0.1:8091) prior to running the Scala application.

-The application will keep running until you provide a line of input, after which it will shut down the web servers.
+The application will keep running until you provide a line of input (by hitting "Enter", after which it will shut down the web servers.

 You can launch your browser and go to each web server's Swagger start page: